Ragini MMS: Soundtrack

 The music is composed by S. D. Burman, Shamir Tandon, Faizan Hussain, Agnel Roman, and Bappi Lahiri.
 The soundtrack for the film was released on 19 April 2011.
 It consists of only four songs, including the hit song "Raat Akeli Hai" from the 1967 film, Jewel Thief.
 Erik Satie's Gymnopedie No. 1 is also heard in pieces in this film.

 Track listing

-Home media and television

-The movie was released on VCD and DVD.
-Satellite distribution rights were given to Hindi general entertainment channel Sahara One.

 Sequel

 A sequel to the movie, Ragini MMS 2 was made and released on 21 March 2014.
 Continuing the story, the sequel focused on a film crew who went back to the haunted house to shoot a film on the infamous Ragini MMS scandal.
 It was directed by Bhusan Patel.